Tags:

 The notes.vim plug-in makes it easy to manage your notes in Vim by providing several (automatic) commands and an advanced syntax mode.
 Also included is a Python script that uses an SQLite full text index to accelerate keyword searching in hundreds of notes.

 This plug-in aims to improve the integration between Vim and its environment by providing functions to switch to full-screen (see the screenshots), open URLs in the user’s default web browser and execute external commands in the background without opening a command prompt window.
-The shell.dll library exists to perform these things on Windows, while on UNIX external commands are used.
+The shell.dll

 Using the LuaInspect tool this plug-in performs (automatic) semantic highlighting of variables in Lua source code.